 Enforcement refers to Schedule 1 Control of traffic and conduct on university land as per QUT Act (Queensland University of Technology Act 1998, Schedule 1 s1).

-Fleet services refers to vehicles managed by Campus Services and Procurement or other University department’s faculties, schools or divisions and which are available for use by staff and, in some circumstances, students for University related travel.
+Fleet services refers to vehicles managed by Campus Services or other University department’s faculties, schools or divisions and which are available for use by staff and, in some circumstances, students for University related travel.

 On demand services refers to transport services which are able to be booked by individuals and are available based on the demand.